Apache-HB/ctc/docs/attribs.md

 ### Compile

 `std::builtin::compile` marks a function as executable at compile time as opposed to runtime.
 Compile time functions are not guaranteed to be executed at compile time and may still be run at runtime.
-Compile time functions must not produce side effects and may not contain UB.
+Compile time functions must not produce side effects and may not contain UB or PDB, IDB is allowed.

 ```ct
 import std::builtin(compile);